PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:36:35
+Last updated: 2024-04-02 16:37:39
-Random Quote: May all beings have happy minds. - The Buddha
+Random Quote: Life's most persistent and urgent question is, 'What are you doing for others?' - Martin Luther King Jr.